 The Board of Immigration Appeals and deferring circuit courts said that it doesn’t matter if the NTA actually contains the information the statute requires.
 Mere service of the document, in the Board’s view, cut off the person’s time in the U.S. for purposes of cancellation of removal.

 The Supreme Court found that the law was clear.
-In order for the charging document to be considered an NTA, it must comply with the requirements of the statute defining NTAs and specifically must include the time and place of hearing.
+In order for the charging document to be considered an NTA, it must comply with the requirements of the statute defining NTAs and specifically must include the time and place of the hearing.
 Because of this, Mr. Pereira continued to accrue physical presence in the U.S. even after the issuance of the defective NTA.
 He will now get the opportunity to apply to stay in the country through cancellation of removal by trying to convince an immigration judge that he meets all other legal requirements and deserves the chance to stay.

-As acknowledged by the government in its briefing in Pereira, NTAs almost never include the date and time of hearing.
+As acknowledged by the government in its briefing in Pereira, NTAs almost never include the date and time of the hearing.
 This means that many thousands of people in removal proceedings who were previously deemed ineligible for cancellation of removal will now be able to apply.

 Second, the Supreme Court’s strong language indicating that 8 U.S.C.
 1229 was definitional may provide arguments to other noncitizens that their proceedings must be terminated.
 It may also give new arguments to some people who already have removal orders that their cases should be reopened due to defective charging documents.